filecoin-project/FIPs/FIPS/fip-xxxx-precommit-deposit.md

 Remove the call to `market.VerifyDealsForActivation` during sector pre-commit, and deprecate that method from the market actor.

+Move the DealID exists check and the cumulative size of deals check to `market.ActivateDeals` (called during `ProveCommit(Aggregate)`) and fail individual sectors if checks are unsuccessful.

 Change the parameters and return type of `market.ActivateDeals` to match those of the deprecated `market.VerifyDealsForActivation`, so that the market actors returns the deal weights to the miner while activating deals (and also [supports batching](https://github.com/filecoin-project/specs-actors/issues/474)).